srobo/team-emails/SR2020/2020-05-26-virtual-competition-details.md

 ## Simulator

-For the virtual competition, we've created a new simulator, based on [webots](https://cyberbotics.com/).
-Documentation on how to download and get started with the simulator is available on the docs.
+For the virtual competition, we've created a new simulation, based in [webots](https://cyberbotics.com/).
+Documentation on how to download and get started with the simulator is available in the docs.

 [Competition Simulator Docs](https://studentrobotics.org/docs/competition-simulator/)